 3. The written appeal will be considered by an Ad Hoc Appeals Committee appointed by the Dean.
 The voting members of the Ad Hoc Appeals Committee may not be members of the SEPH Committee and will be selected among those faculty not directly involved with the student's case.
 There will be a minimum of three voting members on the Ad Hoc Appeals Committee.
-SUNY Downstate's Associate or Assistant Dean of Student Affairs will serve as ex-officio, non-voting members.
+SUNY Downstate's Associate and SPH Assistant Dean for Enrollment and Student Affairs will serve as ex-officio, non-voting members.